TIBCOSoftware/js-docker/README.md

 # Copyright
 Copyright &copy; 2016.
 TIBCO Software Inc.
-You may not use this file except in compliance with the license terms contained in the TIBCO License.txt file provided with this file.
+This file is subject to the license terms contained in the license file that is distributed with this file.

 Software Version: 6.3.0-v1.0.2 &nbsp;
 Document version number: 1016-JSP64-01